-i.
-A notation of the finding of responsibility is kept in the respondent's file.

-B. Probation (with or without transcript notation)

-i.
-A specific period during which a respondent is encouraged to be especially thoughtful in their decision-making, as a further violation of policy will likely result in more serious sanctioning.

-ii.
-The running of the probationary period occurs for the period in which the respondent is formally enrolled and attending classes at MIT.

-iii.
-Probation can be with or without transcript notation.
-If the sanction of probation includes a transcript notation, the following dates should be included in the sanction:

-a) The earliest date on which a respondent may petition the COD Chair to remove the disciplinary notation from the official transcript and internal grade report.
-This time limit cannot be later than the end of the probationary period.b) The date on which the disciplinary notation of probation will be removed automatically.
-This date cannot be more than ten years from the date of the sanction.
+- i.
+A notation of the finding of responsibility is kept in the respondent's file. - B. Probation (with or without transcript notation) - i.
+A specific period during which a respondent is encouraged to be especially thoughtful in their decision-making, as a further violation of policy will likely result in more serious sanctioning. - ii.
+The running of the probationary period occurs for the period in which the respondent is formally enrolled and attending classes at MIT or for a designated period for student organizations. - iii.
+For individual students, probation can be with or without transcript notation.
+If the sanction of probation includes a transcript notation, the following dates should be included in the sanction: - a.
+The earliest date on which a respondent may petition the COD Chair to remove the disciplinary notation from the official transcript and internal grade report.
+This time limit cannot be later than the end of the probationary period. - b.
+The date on which the disciplinary notation of probation will be removed automatically.
+This date cannot be more than ten years from the date of the sanction